 Of particular note, very low carbohydrate diets have been shown to be more effective for long-term weight loss.
 This article will not go into great detail re the mechanisms by which ketogenic diets help with weight loss as the topic is covered well in our article on low-carbohydrate high-fat diets.

 Suffice it to say, one of the major mechanisms is by increasing insulin sensitivity and fat burning.
 Along with weight loss, successful treatment of cardiovascular disease and diabetes with ketogenic diets also has sound supporting scientific evidence.

 Ketone Bodies & Neurological Health

-There is also emerging evidence that ketogenic diets may have promise in the treatment of acne14-16, cancer21, polycystic ovarian syndrome17, amyotrophic lateral sclerosis18, 19 and respiratory disorders20.
-However, the supporting evidence for such conditions is weaker than that for obesity and associated disorders4.
+There's also evidence that ketogenic diets may have promise in the treatment of acne, cancer, polycystic ovarian syndrome, amyotrophic lateral sclerosis and respiratory disorders.
+However, the supporting evidence for such conditions is weaker than that for obesity and associated disorders.

 Ketone Bodies & Anti-Aging

 One of the most significant recent findings is the ability of ketones to affect the expression of a major class of enzymes in the body associated with oxidative stress (and associated aging).
 In this study, ketones were shown to produce this effect by enzymes called class I histone deacetylases (HDACs).

 While the term HDACs will mean nothing to the average consumer, this class of enzymes are a major target for pharmaceutical companies in the development of ‘anti-aging’ drugs.
 The inhibition of HDACs was achieved either through administering ketone bodies, fasting or calorie restriction.

 The use of ketones (either via oral administration or via ketogenic diet) to improve exercise performance is another exciting area of research.